 PERM development program

-ATK manufactures a full range of large-caliber tank ammunition for the US military and its allies.
-105-mm ammunition is fully compatible with all NATO 105-mm guns (M68 / L7), for example, with the STRYKER mobile artillery gun.
-The advanced design of the 105-mm ammunition offers unique opportunities for military operations in urban areas.
-The M1040 Canister, entered into service by the STRYKER brigade, provides the crews of these newly deployed combat vehicles with new capabilities.
+ATK manufactures a full range of large caliber tank ammunition for the US military and their allies.
+105mm ammunition is fully compatible with all NATO 105mm cannons (M68 / L7), for example, with the STRYKER mobile artillery cannon.
+The advanced design of the 105 mm ammunition offers unique opportunities for military operations in urban areas.
+The M1040 Canister projectile, which entered service with the STRYKER brigade, provides the crews of these newly deployed combat vehicles with new capabilities.

 ATK's 105-mm HEAT-MP-T, the universal cumulative anti-tank projectile with tracer, is the 105-mm version of the M830A1 HEAT-MP-T projectile.
 It is intended to replace the HEAT 105-mm projectile.

 Projectile M1002 MPAT-TP-T from the company ATK.
 Universal anti-tank ammunition with a tracer for practical purposes, it is one of the eight shells in the 120-mm line-up of conventional ATK tank ammunition, which are among the most advanced ammunition in the world.
 All projectiles are fully compatible with 120-mm smoothbore armament for the M1A1 MBT, M1A2 ABRAMS MBT and the L44 and L55 OBT LEOPARD 2 smoothbore guns.